RockyC36/StickerPack/README.md

 # StickerPack
 Printable "Powered by" Linux stickers created in Inkscape.
 86 distros, along with 23 desktop environments, window managers, and shells represented.
 Just unhide the layer you want and export a sticker for printing at 300dpi.
 The stickers are oversized, so resize to your preference.

-For personal / hobbyist use ONLY.

 ![Sample Image](https://github.com/RockyC36/StickerPack/blob/main/StickerPackGraphic-1.png)

 ## Downloading
 Click the green "Code" button, then choose "Download ZIP."

 ## Issues
 Some folks have reported alignment issues when opening in various applications.
-This file is created and maintained / updated in [Inkscape](https://inkscape.org/), freely available for Windows, macOS, and Linux.
+This file is created and maintained using [Inkscape](https://inkscape.org/), freely available for Windows, macOS, and Linux.
 I can't troubleshoot alignment issues in other apps, sorry.

 ## Requests
 Requests taken, but please either supply a print-quality logo, or a link to it.
 Actual, active Linux distros, DEs, WMs, or shells only, please.